MengmengRong/Digital-Health-Course-Notes/Module-3-Introduction-to-Digital-Health-Technologies.md

 - Reference:
   AbouZahr, C. and Boerma, T. (2005) ‘Health information systems: The foundations of public health’, Bulletin of the World Health Organization.
 World Health Organization, pp. 578–583. doi: /S0042-96862005000800010.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2626318/
+# Essential features of a Health Information System
+Six essential functions of a high-performing health information system
+- To monitor trends in health outcomes and services
+- To ensure the data are trustworthy
+- To make decisions quickly and efficiently
+- To identify what works
+- To ensure the coordination and equity of health services
+- To manage resources for the greatest benefit